shreevatsa/sanskrit/README.md

 Similarly, the point of returning a list of results is to cover the case where there might be different results, say different lines in different metres.
-However, this has not ever been seen to happened yet.
+However, this has not ever been seen to happen yet.